comp1100/comp1100.github.io/_sources/innovation/6_minimum_viable_product.md

 **Show and Tell:** Explainer Video.
 Again, the Dropbox example above is an example MVP -- so simple, yet so effective.

-**Prototypes:** Paper prototypes, Wizard-of-Oz prototypes, and wireframes can make excellent MDPs for software products.
+**Prototypes:** Paper prototypes, Wizard-of-Oz prototypes, and wire frames can make excellent MVPs for software products.
 Tools like [Axure](https://www.axure.com/) can be used to build simple mockup MVPs that realistic prototypes with some basic functionality.

 **Partial Product:** Implementing just some features of a product -- the most important ones --, such as landing page-single feature websites.